ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

-# Week 3 Exercises
+# Cryptographic security and block ciphers

-This week’s exercises focus on block ciphers.
+This week’s exercises focus on block ciphers, public-private key generation and practical use of certificates.

-*Pages 53-75* from the course book could be helpful for this exercise.
+*Pages 53-75* from the course book could be helpful for block cipher related assignments.
 It is available in the library of the University of Oulu in [digital format](https://oula.finna.fi/Record/oy_electronic_oy.9917612964306252).

+Second and third task are heavily using [OpenSSL](https://www.openssl.org/) from the command-line, and the book [OpenSSL Cookbook 3ed Online](https://www.feistyduck.com/library/openssl-cookbook/online/) could be very useful.

 ## Environment